 Instructions

-• Pit and dice the remaining 1/3 of the cherries.
+• Sprinkle 1 teaspoon of the lemon juice over the cherry halves and toss lightly.
+Pit and dice the remaining 1/3 of the cherries.
 Cut the cherry in half, remove the pit, and then cut each half into fourths.
 Or, you know, cut 'em how you like.

 • And then sprinkle the other teaspoon of lemon juice over the diced cherries and toss a little.
-We're keeping the cherries a nice burgundy so they can become a nice light burgundy.
-Not pink!

-• In a medium saucepan, heat the milk and whipping cream over low heat, until the mixture is very warm - when it forms bubbles around the sides, it's about ready.
+• Beat the egg yolks and sugar in a medium bowl until the mixture is frothy.
+This takes a good couple of minutes.
+In a medium saucepan, heat the milk and whipping cream over low heat, until the mixture is very warm – when it forms bubbles around the sides, it's about ready.

 • Very slowly pour the hot cream/milk mixture into the beaten eggs, whipping briskly the entire time.
 You’re tempering the eggs – heating them slowly and evenly so that you don’t make scrambled eggs instead of beautiful custard.

-• Return the milk/cream/eggs/sugar mixture to the saucepan and, stirring constantly over medium-low heat, cook until the mixture has thickened enough to coat the back of a spoon - about 10 minutes (sometimes takes as long as 15, but watch carefully and remove from the heat as soon as it's thick).
+• Return the milk/cream/eggs/sugar mixture to the saucepan and, stirring constantly over medium-low heat, cook until the mixture has thickened enough to coat the back of a spoon – about 10 minutes (sometimes takes as long as 15, but watch carefully and remove from the heat as soon as it's thick).
+Remove from the heat.
+Stir in the cherry halves (NOT the diced cherries – those go into the ice cream at the last minute).
+Let the mixture sit for about 10 minutes or so then stir in the vanilla.

-• And then puree!
+• Puree.
 I use my handy dandy immersion blender.
 You can also use a good old fashioned blender.
 Be careful, though.
 The mixture is still hot.
 Let it sit for a few more minutes if you're not sure.
+Strain the custard through a fine mesh sieve.

 • Let the custard cool completely.
 This can happen in the fridge, or you can set the container in a bowl or sink of ice water to speed up the process.

-• Now you can eat it, or spread it in a container and freeze the rest of the way.
+• When the mixture is just about frozen, add the diced cherries.
+Now you can eat it, or spread it in a container and freeze the rest of the way.

 This post may contain affiliate links, which means if you click on a link and make a purchase, I may receive a portion of the proceeds.
 More about this here.